aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 ### ![](https://github.com/aeonSolutions/AeonLabs-WIFI-BLE-RFID-NFC-Desk-Contacless-Reader-Writer/blob/main/designs/working_green.png) Status
   Fully working.

-[March 24, 2023] - The firmware 1.0.6 for Over the Air Updates is now released to the public.
+[April 26, 2023] - The firmware 1.0.6 for Over the Air Updates is now released to the public.
 Goto the [releases](https://github.com/aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/releases) section to learn more.

 <br>